NilFoundation/zkLLVM/docs/manual/index.md

 @tableofcontents

-Crypto3 cryptography suite intention is:
+Crypto3 cryptography suite purpose is:
 1. To provide a secure, fast and architecturally clean C++ generic cryptography schemes implementation.
 2. To provide a developer-friendly, modular suite, usable for novel schemes implementation and further extension.
 3. To provide a Standard Template Library-alike C++ interface and concept-based architecture implementation.

-## Contents
+### Contents

 Cryptography suite contains multiple modules from encoding (e.g. base64) to complex public-key